 There is no regulation around the term "regenerative," so sometimes "regenerative agriculture" refers to a type of farming that uses some healthy practices like reduced tillage and cover cropping, but that still allows for polluting herbicides, pesticides, and fertilizers.

 Regenerative organic, on the other hand, starts with USDA organic, which prohibits these harmful chemicals and also prohibits genetically modified organisms (GMOs).
 No other regenerative certification requires adherence to organic practices to protect the land, water, and all inhabitants from industrial techniques and agrochemicals.
-These toxic inputs can be used in
+These toxic inputs can be used in regenerative agriculture, but they're prohibited in regenerative organic agriculture.
+Look for the "organic" in regenerative organic to ensure no toxic residues.

 Plant-Based and Alternative Proteins